mattpcasanova/opendoors/PRE_LAUNCH_CHECKLIST.md

 - ✅ Database migrations run
 - ✅ Notification system working
 - ✅ Daily reset tested
+- ✅ Error handling implemented (see `ERROR_HANDLING_STATUS.md`)

 ---

 ## 🚨 **Blockers vs Non-Blockers**

-**MUST fix before launch:**
+**MUST fix before launch IF found:**
-- ❌ Referral system broken
+- ❌ Referral system broken (test to verify it works)
-- ❌ Core user flow broken
+- ❌ Core user flow broken (test: signup → play game → claim reward)
-- ❌ App crashes on common errors
+- ❌ App crashes on common errors (test: network failure, permission denial)

+**Note:** These are examples of what WOULD stop a launch - not statements that they're currently broken.
+The app has error handling, but testing will verify it works.

 **Can launch without (fix later):**
 - ⚠️ Perfect screenshots (can update)